icure/medtech-docs/sdks/how-to/how-to-create-a-data-sample-with-hierarchical-information.md

 ### 3. Temperatures (TimeSeries)

-To showcase the TimeSeries, we will create a DataSample with the temperatures.
+And finally, we will create a DataSample with multiple temperature measurements, using a `TimeSeries`.

 <!-- file://code-samples/how-to/hierarchical-datasample/index.mts snippet:create children dataSample temperatures-->
 ```typescript